 On August 30, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with East Resources Acquisition Company ("ERES"), which was subsequently amended on October 14, 2022 and April 20, 2023.
-As part of the Merger Agreement, the total transaction value is \$618,000,000, where the holders of the Company's common units together with the holders of Longevity Markets Assets, LLC ("LMA"), a commonly owned affiliate, will receive aggregate consideration of approximately \$531,800,000, payable in a number of newly issued started on the second of the Company's and common stock of \$10.00 and, to the extent the aggregate transaction proceeds exceed \$200.0 million, at the election of the Company's and LMA's members, up to \$20.0 million of the aggregate consideration will be payable in cash to the Company's and LMA's members.
+As part of the Merger Agreement, the total transaction value is \$618,000,000, where the holders of the Company's common units together with the holders of Longevity Markets Assets, LLC ("LMA"), a commonly owned affiliate, will receive aggregate consideration of approximately \$531,800,000, payable in a number of newly issued shares of ERES Class A common stock, par value \$0.0001 per share ("ERES Class A common stock"), with a value ascribed to each share of ERES Class A common stock of \$10.00 and, to the extent the aggregate transaction proceeds exceed \$200.0 million, at the election of the Company's and LMA's members, up to \$20.0 million of the aggregate consideration will be payable in cash to the Company's and LMA's members.
 The transaction is expected to close in Q2 2023, subject to shareholder approval and customary closing conditions.